 for further recommendations.

-A Huttopia experience is a family holiday that’s all about simplicity, authenticity, nature and wide open spaces.
-Each Huttopia village is a tranquil natural setting in a forest or preserved area with a view of a mountain, body of water or majestic trees – offering a chance to get back to nature.
+Huttopia offers family accommodation that’s all about simplicity, authenticity, nature and wide open spaces.
+Comfortable and ecologically designed tents made from canvas and wood are located in a tranquil natural setting with beautiful views, providing a chance to get back to nature.

-The cabins at Réserve Faunique de Matane are located on either the edge of a lake or river, with all the amenities you need for a peaceful and comfortable stay i.e. propane gas (for heating, lighting, water heater, cooker and fridge), everything you need to prepare and serve meals, and a shower and toilet.
+The self-catering cabins at Réserve Faunique de Matane are located on either the edge of a lake or river, with all the amenities you need for a peaceful and comfortable stay.
+There is a variety of activities on offer, including wildlife observation and interpretation, hiking, mountain biking, kayaking and boating.

 Being the first hotel opening in Tadoussac and welcoming holiday makers almost two centuries ago (1864), Hotel Tadoussac hasn’t lost any of his authentic and atmospheric look while offering a high level of comfort.
 It is is now known as the most famous landmark in the bay and surroundings.